elastic/integrations/packages/salesforce/docs/README.md

 2. Click `New`.
 3. Click the `Version Settings` tab.
 4. Refer to the `Version` dropdown for the API Version number.

+Alternatively, you can use the Salesforce Instance API version as described in the [Compatibility](#compatibility) section.

 ## Validation